dart-archive/www.dartlang.org/src/site/effective-dart/design/index.markdown

 Other callable members have few side effects but return a useful result to the caller.
 If the member needs no parameters to do that, it should generally be a getter.
 But, sometimes a logical "property" needs some parameters.
-For example, `elementAt()` returns a piece of data from a colletion, but it needs a parameter to know *which* piece of data to return.
+For example, `elementAt()` returns a piece of data from a collection, but it needs a parameter to know *which* piece of data to return.

 This means the member is *syntactically* a method, but *conceptually* it is a property, and should be named as such using a noun phrase describing *what* the